Get

 Health & Care

-Owning a dog the size of the Teacup Pomeranian requires being quite vigilant about looking after them.
-These tiny dogs are physically fragile, and breaking a few bones is possible if they are accidentally dropped or if they jump from a high surface.
+Owning a dog the size of the Teacup Pomeranian requires being vigilant about looking after them.
+These tiny dogs are fragile; breaking a few bones is possible if they are accidentally dropped or jump from a high surface.

-Teacup breeds are also susceptible to certain health conditions, such as heart defects, seizures, hypoglycemia, collapsing trachea, digestive issues, respiratory issues, and blindness.
+Teacup breeds are also susceptible to specific health conditions, such as heart defects, seizures, hypoglycemia, collapsing trachea, digestive issues, respiratory issues, and blindness.

-Follow your vet’s advice for feeding your dog.
-They can let you know what the best diet is and how much and how often you should feed this breed.
+Follow your vet’s advice when feeding your dog.
+They can help you develop a healthy diet and determine how much food your dog needs each day.
 You’ll also need to stay on top of a regular feeding schedule.
 Missing a meal can lead to a dangerous drop in their blood sugar levels.

-Grooming requirements entail brushing them about three times a week, except during the fall and spring shedding seasons in which you should brush them daily.
+Grooming requirements entail brushing them about three times a week, except during the fall and spring shedding seasons, when you should brush them daily.

 Suitable for:

-Teacup Pomeranians are great dogs for owners living in apartments and condos and with older children.
-If you have many stairs or other, large pets that like to roughhouse, you should opt for a bigger dog.
-They also need a hyper-vigilant owner who will look after them carefully, as they are so fragile.
+Teacup Pomeranians are excellent dogs for owners living in apartments and condos and with older children.
+If you have several stairs or large pets that like to roughhouse, you should look for a bigger dog.
+Teacups also need a hyper-vigilant owner who will look after them carefully, as they are so fragile.

 But if you’re looking for a playful little dog that will make a wonderful and adorable companion, the Teacup Pom might be for you.